python/cpython/Doc/library/statistics.rst

    For sample data, the cut points are linearly interpolated from the two nearest data points.
 For example, if a cut point falls one-third of the distance between two sample values, ``100`` and ``112``, the cut-point will evaluate to ``104``.
-Other selection methods may be offered in the future (for example choose ``100`` as the nearest value or compute ``106`` as the midpoint).
-This might matter if there are too few samples for a given number of cut points.

-   The choice of *method* depends on whether dataset includes or excludes the lowest and highest possible values from the population.
+   Quantiles can be computed differently depending on whether the data in *dist* includes or excludes the lowest and highest possible values from the population.

-   The *method* defaults to *exclusive*.
-This is used for data sampled from a population with more extreme values than found in the samples.
-The quantiles are computed with the assumption that each data point, including the smallest and largest, separates two continuous intervals with equal probability.
+   The default *method* is *exclusive* and is used for data sampled from a population that can have more extreme values than found in the samples.
+The portion of the population falling below the *i-th* of *m* data points is computed as ``i // (m + 1)``.

-   When the *method* is set to *inclusive*, the minimum value in *dist* is treated as the 0th percentile and the maximum value is treated as the 100th percentile.
-This is useful for describing population data.
-It also applies to sample data that is known to include the most extreme possible values (such as a sample of test scores including 0 and 100, the lowest and highest possible scores).
+   Setting the *method* to *inclusive* is used for describing population data or for samples that include the extreme points.
+The minimum value in *dist* is treated as the 0th percentile and the maximum value is treated as the 100th percentile.
+The portion of the population falling below the *i-th* of *m* data points is computed as ``(i - 1) // (m - 1)``.

    If *dist* is an instance of a class that defines an :meth:`~inv_cdf` method, setting *method* has no effect.